-Yes, this is the majority of our business, particularly useful when space is limited or performance under extreme conditions is expected.
+Yes, power inverter design and development for electric vehicles and hybrid vehicles is a large part of our business, particularly useful when space is limited or performance under extreme conditions is expected.

 Usually yes, unless there are specific reasons to deviate from this architecture (eg. adoption of a 3 level architecture in very high voltage applications).
 Zytek can also perform simulation exercises to conclude the best architecture which can include an analysis of a variety of multi-phase combinations.